APTrust/dart/electron/README.md

 npm install electron-toolkit

-# To run EasyStore in dev mode
+# To run DART in dev mode
-# Assuming you're in the easy-store/electron directory
+# Assuming you're in the dart/electron directory
 ./node_modules/.bin/electron .

 # To make a manual build with the electron-toolkit